 - Activities Approval Checklist for Sewer, Water and Stormwater (4.2 MB)

 You will need to prepare various documents and information to submit with your CDC application.
 This includes:

 - details of the work proposed

-- plans detailing the work proposed, including a site plan, elevations, floor plans, parking arrangements, loading facilities, ground levels to be modified and drainage information
+- plans and specifications (by a building designer and/or professional engineer): plans detailing the work proposed, including a site plan, elevations, floor plans, parking arrangements, loading facilities, ground levels that need modification and drainage information

 - demolition plan (where applicable)